brain-score/language/README.md

 Brain-Score is made by and for the community.
 To contribute, please [send in a pull request](https://github.com/brain-score/language/pulls).

+## Alpha status
+This repository is under active development, and should be considered to be in an alpha status.
+Code is likely to change substantially, without backwards compatibility.
+Please let us know of any problems by [creating an issue](https://github.com/brain-score/language/issues/new).

 ## License

 MIT license